Learn the signs and risks of your senior loved one falling. Seniorly provides risk factors to watch for and how to take precautions for a fall.

 The leading cause of death, injury and hospital admissions among the elderly are falls.
-In fact, one out of three elderly people have a fall every year.
-Last year alone added up to more than 1.6 million older Americans spending time in the emergency room for fall-related injuries.
+In fact, each year, one out of three elderly people will experience a fall injury.
+Last year alone, more than 1.6 million older Americans visited the emergency room for fall-related injuries.

 What are the signs that a loved one could be at risk for a fall?
-And what can you do to help prevent one in the future?
+What can you do to help prevent one in the future?

 Here are some common things to watch out for that can lead to falls.